bergur/pg-parameterize/README.md

 # pg-parameterize
-A small helper to parameterize your node-pg query when number of par This can be helpful if you're creating your sql string dynamically
+A small helper to parameterize your node-pg query when number of paramters varies.
+This can be helpful if you're creating your sql string dynamically

 Since node-postgres has numerical paramters ($1, $2) and sometimes the number of paramters varies it can be cumbersome to build the sql string.